• Skip to primary navigation

 make the custard step by step

-1. Cover a rectangular baking pan or a ceramic dish with low edges ( about 2x5x9 in - 5x12x22 cm) with aluminum foil
+1. Cover a rectangular baking pan or a ceramic dish with low edges ( about 2x5x9 in - 5x12x22 cm) with aluminum foil or cling film

 2. Pour the custard while still warm.
 Spread it evenly to cover the entire surface and smoothen the top.

-3. Let the custard cool down for 3 hours without covering it.
+3. Let the hot custard cool down for 3 hours without covering it.
 Do not place it in a closed cupboard or in the fridge as the steam has to completely evaporate so the custard drys and hardens.

 how to shape the custard into squares